kortov/robocode-template-gradle/README.md

 (I'll improve my script later to get rid of this step)
 * replace `robot.classname` and `robot.version` in your resources properties file to your `robotClass` and `robotVersion` values from gradle.properties
 (I'll improve it later)
-* (optional) replace `robotClassEnemy` in gradle.properties to you bot enemy classes (you can specify them with comma)
+* (optional) replace `robotClassEnemy` in gradle.properties to your downloaded or built bot enemy classes (you can specify them with comma).
+Bots classes or jars should exist in robocodeDir/robots
 * cd in console to a project folder and run `gradlew superStart` in console (`./gradlew superStart` on linux)

 That's it!